Siteimprove/alfa/README.md

 $ yarn start
 ```

-If new commits pulled from this repository modifies any dependencies, you might have to rerun the installation.
-If only code within Alfa has changed, only a full build is required:
+As new code is pulled from this repository, changes to dependencies and code may require you to run the installation again or, if only code has changed, a full build:

 ```console
 $ yarn prepare